 The Roman Palace at Fishbourne, near Chichester, approximately 16 miles from Portsmouth, was discovered by accident in 1960.

 Workmen digging a trench for a water main uncovered the site, following this initial find a further nine excavations were made, showing that the site developed from a military base around AD43, a time of Roman invasion, into a highly decorated palace by the 1st century.

 Not long after its construction, the military site was abandoned and the buildings were demolished, the site was redeveloped and a timber dwelling constructed, containing 12 rooms, including servants quarters.

-In about AD65-75 the timber built construction was dismantled and a more elaborate stone structure was built, much of this lies underneath the modern buildings on the southern side of the A27, limited excavations have taken place there, so the overall plan of the palace is known.
+In about AD65-75 the timber built construction was dismantled and a more elaborate stone structure was built, much of this lies underneath the modern buildings on the southern side of the A27, limited excavations have taken place there, so the overall plan of the palace is not completely known.

 has a central courtyard, surrounded by four symmetrical wings.
 The main entrance is in the eastern wing, with a large reception chamber in the western wing.